Kluddizz/hsfl-mobsec-security-camera/README.md

 ## Installation
 Just clone the project https://github.com/Kluddizz/hsfl-mobsec-security-camera and create the pictures folder `./public/pictures`.
+Then install the dependencies with `npm install`.